mattz89/pricegolem/README.md

-This app tracks the prices of items and sends a text message when the item reaches your desired 'buy price'.
+This Flask app tracks the prices of items and sends a text message when the item reaches your desired 'buy price'.

 To configure: